 Claiming against your employer for carpal tunnel syndrome

 Anyone diagnosed with carpal tunnel syndrome caused by their working life is entitled to seek compensation for their pain and suffering.
 Employers that fail to ensure proper training, guidance and risk assessments to avoid CTS may be liable should you suffer a carpal tunnel injury.
-You’re entitled to make a claim as your employer has failed in their duty of care.
+You’re entitled to make an industrial injury claim as your employer has failed in their duty of care.

 Compensation will be awarded if it can be shown that the employer has been negligent and failed in their responsibilities.
 With carpal tunnel, negligence is commonly found in at least one of these areas:

 - Insufficient breaks from vibrating tools

 Understandably, it can be a sensitive issue but there are many good reasons to make a carpal tunnel claim: